 So its really simple and really quite useful, saves me from throwing money away!

-Hello Everyone!
-Today I decided to make myself some lavender solid perfume because of all the health benefits that came with it.
-I love the smell of lavender and as a sufferer of anxiety and stress I knew that Lavender essential oil would help me to relax.
-This is a pretty simple DIY project!
-All you need is:
+Hello everyone!
+Today I decided to make myself some lavender solid perfume because of all the lovely benefits that it provides.
+This is a great natural alternative to synthetic perfumes, a great low-waste DIY project & overall a more sustainable choice.
+As a sufferer of chronic anxiety and stress, I know that lavender essential oil will aid in relaxation, which is why I chose lavender for myself.
+This is a simple DIY project – all you need is:

 2. 1 tablespoon of pure grated beeswax